Kheiria-Hamayel/Kheiria-Hamayel/README.md

 ## 👋 Hi there!
-I’m Kheiria Hamayel, a passionate full-stack developer with a love for building scalable, user-friendly web applications.
-I enjoy learning new technologies and applying my skills to real-world projects.
+I’m Kheiria Hamayel

 ### 👩‍💻 About Me